 - Once your computer restarts, you will be presented with a screen of various startup options, select Safe Mode with Networking by pressing the F5 key.

 Now that you are in Safe Mode with Networking, go ahead and download Outbyte Antivirus and run it.
-It will do a comprehensive scan of your device and remove all malware entities and their dependencies.
+It will perform a comprehensive scan of your device and eradicate all malware entities along with their dependencies.

 From our experience with computer viruses, we have found it best to compliment the anti-malware software with a PC repair tool.
 The repair tool works to clear any unnecessary files, folders, and even apps that are taking too much space on your computer.
 Clearing junk files also eliminates many of the hiding places that the malware uses.
 Not to mention, the app also repairs broken or corrupt registry entries.